What is God believed to have done- what does that make him?

 Genesis 1:2 and what can it be used to argue?

-“And the earth was without form and void, and darkness was upon the face of the deep.
+“And the earth was without form and void.
 And the Spirit of God moved upon the face of the waters.”- Genesis 1:2 it can be argued that God did not create the world, but from pre-existing matter

 What do people conclude from Genesis 1:2 about jewish belief and creatio ex nihiloo